 For more information, please visit the Supreme Web Site.

 The first council to be instituted in Iowa was Council 510 in Dubuque on Sunday, April 29, 1900.
 Later that year Davenport Council 532 was started on September 30, 1900.
-The Knights of Columbus spread across the state of Iowa and steadily grew to more than 31,000 members in over 200 local councils.
+The Knights of Columbus spread across the state of Iowa and steadily grew to more than 31,000 members in over 250 local councils and roundtables.
 Brother Knights undertake numerous works of Charity, Unity, Fraternity and Patriotism in their communities & parishes.
 Fr.
 McGivney's dream of having a council in every parish is close to becoming a reality in Iowa.

-The Iowa Jurisdiction is under the direction of State Deputy Joseph A. Ramirez of Des Moines who is the chief executive officer and representative of the supreme knight for the Order in Iowa.
+The Iowa Jurisdiction is under the direction of State Deputy Antonio Banuelos of Pleasant Hill, IA who is the State Deputy/ Chief Executive Officer and representative of the supreme knight for the Order in Iowa.
 The Knights work on a broad range of projects for their Church, Community, Council, Family and Youth.
 Membership in the Knights of Columbus is available to all practicing Catholic men 18 or older.